Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ModalWX is a toolkit for building custom, keyboard-driven GUI apps
 based on the wxWidgets cross-platform GUI toolkit.
 Emacs and the VIM editor are examples of keyboard-driven GUI apps.
-Thes 2 app suffer from the drawback that they require the user
+These 2 app suffer from the drawback that they require the user
 to learn a large set of keyboard commands.
 Apps designed using ModalWX need only a handful of commands to be learned.
 This is because there is a mechanism provided